Kafka Schema Resource

 }

-Create a KafkaSchema Resource
+Create KafkaSchema Resource

 new KafkaSchema(name: string, args: KafkaSchemaArgs, opts?: CustomResourceOptions);